Kamyil/.dotfiles/nvim/README.md

 # Built with...
 This config is built with these things in mind:
 - it has to be **reliable! (no.1)** (it has to be working for 100% since I'm using it in work as well.
 So no crashes or bugs allowed)
-- it has to be **blazingly fast** (startup time need to be as low as possible and each action needs to be instant - lags and slows are not allowed)
+- it has to be **blazingly fast** (startup time need to be as low as possible [current ~80ms on M1 Pro] and each action needs to be instant - lags and slows are not allowed)
 - it has to be **reduced to absolute necessity** - each addition has to have meaningful purpose.
 It contains
 - it has to be **practical and easy-to-use** - it has to contain very simple and practical functionalities that helps you do things, mental overhead is not allowed here
 ... and lastly